Optimal transport modeling uncovers spatial domain dynamics in spatiotemporal transcriptomics

 After obtaining ChickenHeart.h5ad

-, we the perform the data preprocessing.
+, we perform the data preprocessing.
 Here, we use command line as demonstration.

-If spatially variable genes selection is not desired, you can add an additional option --feature_selection False
+If you prefer not to perform spatially variable gene selection, you can add the option --feature_selection False

 After data preprocessing, we will have processed_ChickenHeart.h5ad